 After a not so pleasant flight experience (the only part of the trip that wasn't absolutely fabulous!), I finally made it out to Wine & Roses Hotel and Spa in Lodi, California.
 Although I hadn't heard of Lodi before the trip, it's a major wine growing area in California, and they actually grow the grapes for many Napa/Sonoma County wines.
 The hotel grounds were absolutely gorgeous as was my room, perfect for a romantic weekend getaway or, you know, dietitian blogger slumber party.

-My flights were delayed (yes, all of them), so I missed the culinary demonstration with almond-inspired recipes, but I made it out just in time for a beautiful and healthy dinner outside on the hotel pavilion.
+While I missed the culinary demonstration with almond-inspired recipes due to flight delays, I made it out just in time for a beautiful and healthy dinner outside on the hotel pavilion.
 My dear friend Meme saved me a spot at the table with my Blog Brulee friends McKenzie of NourishRDs and Kylie of Imma Eat That as well as my former online friends/now real life friends Alex of Delicious Knowledge and Emily of Zen and Spice.
 I also got to meet Megan (aka Healthy Grocery Girl) and Abbey from Abbey's Kitchen, two dietitians whose work I've long admired.
 We spent the night chatting about nutrition, our careers, and dietetics as a profession.
 It felt so good to be around RDs with such similar philosophies!

 The next morning, I dragged myself out of bed for a yoga class led by Alex.
 Y'all, she is an incredible instructor and if I ever become a millionaire, I am going to hire her to be my personal yogi!
 A refreshing yoga class in the gorgeous hotel grounds was exactly what I needed to beat my jet lag.

 After breakfast, we all sat down to a morning of presentations on everything almond.
 With all the negative press about almonds and water use during California's drought, I was especially interested to learn what they had to say.
-I had done enough research on my own to know that almonds weren't the villains of the drought, but I was interested to learn more.
+I had done enough research on my own to know that almonds weren't the villains of the drought that they were made out to be, but I was interested to learn more.
 Here's a recap of some of the fun facts we learned:

-- At the risk of stating the obvious, almonds grow on trees and trees are good for the environment, particularly for their ability to harness carbon and keep the air clean.
-The Almond Board was pleasantly surprised after a lifestyle study showed the almond industry is pretty darn close to being carbon neutral and are actively taking steps towards being carbon negative.
+At the risk of stating the obvious, almonds grow on trees and trees are good for the environment, particularly for their ability to harness carbon and keep the air clean.
+A lifecycle study showed the almond industry is pretty darn close to being carbon neutral and are actively taking steps towards being carbon negative.

-Then we took a break for a yummy barbecue lunch (that mac and cheese tho..).
 After lunch, we reconvened for a Smart Snack Off where we broke into groups and created almond snacks based on consumer snacking behaviors and on trend ingredients.
 My group, Deanna, Abby, April, McKenzie and I whipped up a sweet and savory snack bar with almonds, brown rice crisps, almond butter and honey flavored with guajillo chiles and a hint of turmeric.
-Personally, I thought our recipe was a winner, but sadly, the judges did not :(
+Personally, I thought our recipe was a winner, but sadly, the judges did not.

 We had a nice long break before dinner so Lisa of Healthy Nibbles and Bits, Alex, Meme and I went wine tasting.
 When in California!
 Many of my highlights from the trip were with these three - such fun ladies!